theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 🎉🎉 `wasmtime` now builds and runs on Theseus! 🎉🎉

 This is the first port of `wasmtime` to a `no_std`* environment, to the best of our knowledge, despite it being a [very](https://github.com/bytecodealliance/wasmtime/issues/75) [hot](https://github.com/bytecodealliance/wasmtime/pull/2024) [topic](https://github.com/bytecodealliance/wasmtime/pull/554) [of](https://github.com/bytecodealliance/wasmtime/issues/3495) [conversation](https://github.com/bytecodealliance/wasmtime/issues/3451).
-We completed the initial minimal version of `wasmtime` and [successfully ran it on Theseus on Theseus on May 17th, 2022](https://github.com/kevinaboos/Theseus/commit/39a647581fdb7f259559400b6222613e3f914916).
+We completed the initial minimal version of `wasmtime` and [successfully ran it on Theseus on May 17th, 2022](https://github.com/kevinaboos/Theseus/commit/39a647581fdb7f259559400b6222613e3f914916).

 This milestone marks the culmination of a very long journey, as evidenced by our previous several posts on this topic and the fact that our initial port started with a version of `wasmtime` from mid-October 2021.
 Yeesh!